Global performance brand will outfit Red Storm Athletics through 2018-19.

-Dr. Dave Masur enters the 2011 season having reached unprecedented success in collegiate soccer throughout his 20 years at the helm of the St. John's program.
-In his tenure, St. John's has won a national championship (1996), made four appearances in the NCAA College Cup (1996, 2001, 2003 and 2008) and reached 17 NCAA Tournaments, including 15-straight from 1992-2006.
-A testament to the program's consistent success, the Red Storm was the only program in the nation to reach 10 consecutive NCAA Tournament Rounds of 16 from 1996-2005.
-With Masur on the sidelines, the Red Storm has also won a conference-record eight BIG EAST Tournament titles, six BIG EAST regular season crowns and has qualified for 20-consecutive BIG EAST Tournaments.
+The second-winningest active Division I head men's soccer coach by winning percentage (.716) and seventh-winningest by victories (367), Dr. Dave Masur enters the 2013 season having reached unprecedented success in collegiate soccer throughout his 22 years at the helm of the St. John's program and 26 seasons as a head coach.
+In his tenure, St. John's has won a national championship (1996), made four appearances in the NCAA College Cup (1996, 2001, 2003 and 2008) and reached 19 NCAA Tournaments, including 15-straight from 1992-2006.
+A testament to the program's consistent success, the Red Storm was the only program in the nation to reach 10-consecutive NCAA Tournament Rounds of 16 from 1996-2005.
+With Masur on the sidelines, the Red Storm has also won a conference-record nine BIG EAST Tournament titles, six BIG EAST regular season crowns and has qualified for 22-consecutive BIG EAST Tournaments.

 Masur has instilled a team-first focus and an emphasis in group leadership and overall preparation to a St. John's program that has risen to the upper echelon of collegiate soccer.
-The Red Storm has garnered numerous team, individual and academic achievements, and Masur has guided the squad to an average of nearly 15 wins per season.
+The Red Storm has garnered numerous team, individual and academic achievements, and Masur has guided the squad to an average of more than 14 wins per season.

 Chris Wingert won the 2003 Hermann Trophy as the nation's top collegiate player to highlight an impressive list of individual student-athlete honors with Masur at the helm.
-Red Storm players have combined for 92 All-BIG EAST, 14 All-America and 34 Regional All-America nominations in the last 19 seasons, and 12 different players have earned selections in the Major League Soccer SuperDraft.
+Red Storm players have combined for 14 All-American, 56 All-Region and 88 All-BIG EAST selections in the last 22 seasons, and 14 players have earned selections in the Major League Soccer SuperDraft.

 A stellar run of success immediately followed Masur's arrival in 1991, as the Red Storm won a then-program record 12 games in his first season.
 In 1992, St. John's won its first ever BIG EAST Tournament championship and made its first ever appearance in the NCAA Tournament.
 The Red Storm followed that up with BIG EAST Tournament titles in 1993, 1994 and 1995 as part of a run of four-straight tournament crowns.